13 Naxals killed in encounter with police in Maha’s Gadchiroli | Law-Order

 At least 13 Naxals including seven women cadres were killed in an encounter with police in Gadchiroli district of Maharashtra early on Friday, officials said.

-The slain ultras belonged to Kasunsur Dalam (squad) of the Naxals, police said.
+The slain ultras belonged to Kasunsur Dalam (squad) of the Naxals and were collectively carrying bounty of Rs 60 lakh on their heads, police said.
 The encounter took place on a day the state home minister was visiting the eastern Maharashtra district, over 900 km from Mumbai.

 A release by Gadchiroli Police said they had received inputs that Naxals had gathered in the Paidi forest area in Etapalli tehsil for extortion as auctions of Tendu leaves -- used for making bidis or leaf cigarettes -- were underway, hence a team of C-60 commandos, a special combat force of the district police, was sent to the area.